WELCOME TO OBERSTOWN

 The individual and collective efforts of all Oberstown staff have helped to keep the campus free from COVID-19 to date.
 We continue to observe public health guidelines on the prevention of coronavirus on and off campus and are continuously monitoring and adjusting arrangements on campus.

 As a result and in line with the Government advice and recommendations on best practice, Oberstown has suspended all physical visits to the young people.
-This decision will be reviewed constantly and all affected parties will be notified of any updates.
+This decision will be reconsidered on an ongoing basis in line with advice from Government and the public health authorities.
+All affected parties will be notified of any updates.
 Videolink and virtual calls will continue as normal.

 In the interests of the health and safety of your family members, friends and the young people in our care, Oberstown Children Detention Campus are requesting that members of the public are conscious of the dangers of the spread of COVID-19 (Coronavirus) in the community.